Chart Color Schemes

 Wagga Wagga displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Wagga Wagga's dwelling structures, as per the latest Census, consisted of 53.9% houses and 46.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Wagga Wagga was at 28.8%, with mortgaged dwellings at 18.2% and rented ones at 53.1%.
-The median monthly mortgage repayment was $1,517, lower than Non-Metro NSW's $1,733 average.
-Median weekly rent in Wagga Wagga was $295, compared to Non-Metro NSW's $330.
-Nationally, Wagga Wagga's mortgage repayments were significantly lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Wagga Wagga, as per the latest Census evaluation, 53.9% of dwellings were houses, with the remaining 46.1% comprising semi-detached homes, apartments, and other types.
+This is in contrast to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Wagga Wagga stood at 28.8%, with mortgaged properties accounting for 18.2% and rented dwellings making up 53.1%.
+The median monthly mortgage repayment in the area was $1,517, lower than Regional NSW's average of $1,733.
+The median weekly rent in Wagga Wagga was $295, compared to Regional NSW's $330.
+Nationally, Wagga Wagga's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing